LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 ### 5.1 Match Format
 - Teams play against all other teams in their division (round robin format)
 - Each match is best-of-3 games, winning two games secures victory
-- Teams have up to 7 weeks to complete all their division matches
+- Teams have up to 7 weeks to complete all their division matches (they can complete earlier)
 - Teams are responsible for scheduling and completing all matches within the timeframe
-- Teams are permitted to play matches with fewer than 6 players if they have to, but will face the natural competitive disadvantage without any special accommodations

 ### 5.2 Match Scheduling
 - Team captains are responsible for scheduling their matches within the 7-week timeframe